KoketsoL/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This is a script that sets the mode of the file hello This is a script that sets the mode of the file hello the same as olleh’s mode This is a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 This is a script that creates a directory called my_dir with permissions 751 in the working directory.
+This is a script that changes the group owner to school for the file hello